Stacy Penner

 Immunobiology

-Dr. Isaac Li and Dr. Emmanuel Osei will lead this new cluster and collaboratively research immune cell interactions for better cancer treatments.
+Dr. Isaac Li and Dr. Emmanuel Osei will lead the Immunotherapy Research Excellence Cluster and collaboratively research immune cell interactions for better cancer treatments.

 Immunotherapy is a highly promising approach to cancer treatment that boosts a person’s immune system to help find and attack cancer cells.
 However, immunotherapy is currently inconsistent in treating cancer and inflammatory diseases, and scientists don’t have a detailed understanding of how immune cells interact at a cellular level, or with other cells.
 With this interdisciplinary team of experts, the cluster aims to develop next-generation techniques to monitor immune cells in real time with hopes of revolutionizing treatment of cancer and other diseases.